learn-co-curriculum/dsc-visualizing-intermediate-activations/README.md

 ## Introduction

-Deep learning is extremely powerful and helping to lead the advancement of many AI tasks.
+Deep learning is extremely powerful and is helping to lead the advancement of many AI tasks.
 That said, deep learning is often criticized for having a lot of *black box* algorithms in that the components of the model itself are difficult to interpret.
 In the case of CNNs and image recognition, this is actually not true at all!
-In this lecture, you will explore how you can visualize the intermediate hidden layers within your CNN to uncover what sorts of features your deep network is uncovering through some of the various filters.
+In this lesson, you will explore how you can visualize the intermediate hidden layers within your CNN to uncover what sorts of features your deep network is uncovering through some of the various filters.
 With that, you'll gain interesting insights and knowledge as to how your CNN is *seeing* the world.

 ## Objectives

 You will be able to:

-* Load a saved model
+- Load a saved Keras model
-* Visualize the filters produced by hidden layers in a CNN
+- Use Keras methods to visualize the activation functions in CNNs

 ## Loading Our Previous Model